Beach Pond

 Routes-History

 Hidden Ledge is 40 feet high at its highest point.
-This cliff wasn't discovered until 2024 when I was looking at the area on Google Earth and noticed what looked like a cliff in the woods away from any trail.
+This cliff was reportedly know by boulderers but obviously never climbed much, if at all, as it was covered in dirt and moss.
+I discovered it in 2024 when I was looking at the area on Google Earth and noticed what looked like a cliff in the woods away from any trail.
 With a compass and topographic map, I bushwhacked through a jungle of mountain laurel and found this cliff.
-There is no evidence that anyone has ever visited the cliff and due to its location, it is likely that no one has.
 It isn't as wide as Hemlock Ledge so there are few routes, and they are closely spaced to get as much out of this cliff as possible.
 Cliffs this size are a rarity in Rhode Island and unless lost it is highly unlikely that hikers will ever walk by this cliff.
 Like Hemlock Ledge it is a beginner area with easy routes.
 I debated whether to bolt some of the easier lines that have horizontals and will take gear.
 I left an obvious easy trad line and a hard trad line.
-If no one ever climbs these trad routes I will probably add bolts as that is what the attraction is at nearby Hemlock Ledge.
 There are currently three sport routes and two trad routes here.

 Left Side: Yellow-Don't Even Tri 5.10.
 Red-Keepting It Easy 5.7